Volcano (2018 film): Writing and development

-The script began development in the early 2010s, initially following a foreigner who was stranded at the Odessa airport due to volcanic eruptions in Iceland, and who then began traveling into the Ukrainian countryside.
+The script began development in the early 2010s, initially following a foreigner who was stranded at the Odesa airport due to volcanic eruptions in Iceland, and who then began traveling into the Ukrainian countryside.
 Writers Daria Averchenko, Roman Bondarchuk and Alla Tyutyunnyk greatly updated the plot following the Euromaidan movement, the 2014 Ukrainian revolution, the Russian annexation of Crimea and the War in Donbass, but kept the title "Volcano".
 Averchenko noted that the title symbolized the sudden cataclysm that can occur in a person's life.

 Bondarchuk and Averchenko have backgrounds in documentary-making, and had originally envisioned the project as a documentary.
 The character Vova is based on Averchenko's uncle.
 The writers based several other characters on family members in Kherson.
 The film carries a dedication in memory of those whose villages were flooded by the creation of the Kakhovka Reservoir.